Get a quote

 The primary goal was to assess the scale of illegal fly-tipping over a given period, effectively monitor known problem areas, and collect reliable data for potential prosecutions.

-Drones were deployed to cover large areas, delivering real-time data that could be processed and analyzed using specialized software to map out fly-tipping hotspots, reduce on-site risks, and provide evidence that could support legal action against offenders.
+Drones were deployed to cover large areas, delivering real-time data that could be processed and analysed using specialised software to map out fly-tipping hotspots, reduce on-site risks, and provide evidence that could support legal action against offenders.

 Drone Aerial Imaging Mastercalss Course for Mapping, surveying, and Photogrammetry